jcomeauictx/kybyz/README.md

 a peer to peer collaboration and social media platform

 ## quickstart

-Install and test on a <https://digitalocean.com> Debian-11 droplet:
+Install and test on a <https://digitalocean.com> Debian-11 droplet, the cheapest one, currently $6/month.

-1. login as root
+1. Login as root
 2. `apt install firefox-esr python3 python3-pip pylint3 gpg xauth make`
 3. `apt install uwsgi uwsgi-plugin-python3`
 4. `adduser tester`